 - a.
-An eligible Institution may apply to its Home State to participate in SARA if that State is a SARA Member State. - b.
-In order to be eligible to participate in SARA, an Institution must: - 1.
-Be a degree-granting Institution, awarding associate Degrees or higher; - 2.
-Be physically located in a SARA Member State; - 3.
-Hold proper Authorization from Congress, a U.S. State, territory or district, or a federally recognized Indian tribe to award Degrees; and - 4.
-Hold accreditation as a single entity from an Accrediting Agency recognized by the U.S. Department of Education and whose scope of recognition, as specified by the U.S. Department of Education, includes Distance Education.
-(See https://www2.ed.gov/admins/finaid/accred/accreditation\pg10.html) - 5.
-If a non-public Institution, meet the institutional financial responsibility requirements for SARA participation set forth in Section 2.5(c and d) herein.
+An eligible institution may apply to its home state to participate in SARA if that state is a SARA member state. - b.
+In order to be eligible to participate in SARA, an institution must: - 1.
+Be a degree-granting institution, awarding associate degrees or higher; - 2.
+Be physically located in a SARA member state; - 3.
+Hold proper Authorization from Congress, a U.S. state, territory or district, or a federally recognized Indian tribe to award degrees; and - 4.
+Hold accreditation as a single entity from an accrediting agency recognized by the U.S. Department of Education and whose scope of recognition, as specified by the U.S. Department of Education, includes distance education.
+(See https://www2.ed.gov/admins/finaid/accred/accreditation_pg10.html) - 5.
+If a non-public institution, meet the institutional financial responsibility requirements for SARA participation set forth in Section 2.5(c and d) herein. - 6.
+Agree that, in cases where the institution cannot fully deliver the instruction for which a student has contracted, it will provide a reasonable alternative for delivering the instruction or reasonable financial compensation for the education the student did not receive.